Careers in Green Energy & Offshore Wind

 You Might Already Have the Skills

-The skills you're building at school right now are more relevant than you think.
+What you learn at school is more relevant than you think.

 School subject → Green energy skill